Public Community Events Held in Parks

 - Admission or entry fee to the event

 - The organization’s status as non-profit or commercial

 - Contact name, telephone numbers and email

-Submit the proposal by mail, email or fax to:
+Submit the proposal by mail, in person, email or fax to:

 Bend, Oregon 97702